1. Scope

 App inventory data is treated as sensitive by Google Play policy.
 It should be used only for the user-facing inventory feature described in the app listing, not for advertising or resale.

 The app may store local diagnostic state on the device so pass, fail, and in-progress test results can remain visible after app restarts.
+Sensor Lab may also maintain short-lived in-app history needed for live charts or recent sensor activity views.
 This local state supports the user experience and is not intended to act as a hidden profile of the user.

 Device Info may share technical and service-related data with Google Firebase for the purposes described above.
 Outside of these service providers and legal or security obligations, the app is not intended to sell personal information.